evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The battery has a gross capacity of 100kWh and a net capacity of 90kWh, meaning you have a 10kWh buffer for protection.
 (10.0%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 510 km (317 mi).
-The consumption is 17.6kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 510 to 493 km (317-306 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 17.6kWh/100km for the basic version and 18.3kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 240kW.
 A full charge from 0 - 100% would take 75 minutes, while a more common scenario of 10-80% would take 41 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 44%, resulting in an actual charge speed, including time loss, of 86kW.
 Each charge session would take 27 minutes and 2 seconds.